-Collective worship is an important part of school life.
-Class assemblies are held regularly and parents are invited to these.
-Collective worship takes place daily in either individual classes or in larger groups.
+Prayer and Liturgy is an important part of school life.

+Prayer and Liturgy takes place daily in either individual classes or in larger groups.

 The school celebrates various Masses and also celebrates Sacramental programmes and Special occasions.
-The local Community are invited in to school to join in Harvest and Christmas Celebrations and children from the school will also take part in Community Worship.
+The local Community are invited in to school to join in Harvest and Christmas Celebrations and children from the school will also take part in Prayer and Liturgy.